 Anarchism - Wikipedia Anarchism is a political philosophy and movement that seeks to abolish all institutions that perpetuate authority, coercion, or hierarchy, primarily targeting the state and capitalism Anarchism advocates for the replacement of the state with stateless societies and voluntary free associations

-Anarchism | Definition, Varieties, History, Artistic Expression . . . anarchism, cluster of doctrines and attitudes centred on the belief that government is both harmful and unnecessary Anarchist thought developed in the West and spread throughout the world, principally in the early 20th century
+Anarchism | Definition, Varieties, History, Artistic . . .
+Anarchism, cluster of doctrines and attitudes centered on the belief that government is both harmful and unnecessary The term is derived from the Greek anarchos, meaning ‘without authority ’

-Anarchism - Stanford Encyclopedia of Philosophy Anarchism is a political theory that is skeptical of the justification of authority and power Anarchism is usually grounded in moral claims about the importance of individual liberty, often conceived as freedom from domination
+Anarchism (Stanford Encyclopedia of Philosophy) Anarchism is a political theory that is skeptical of the justification of authority and power Anarchism is usually grounded in moral claims about the importance of individual liberty, often conceived as freedom from domination

-What is Anarchism? - The Anarchist Library Anarchism is a philosophy, social movement, lens of analysis, and way of life built on the principles of Prefiguration, Direct Action, Solidarity, Accountability, Mutual Aid and Decentralisation The word “Anarchy” takes its origin in the Greek word anarkhia meaning “without ruler ”
+What is Anarchism? | The Anarchist Library Anarchism is a philosophy, social movement, lens of analysis, and way of life built on the principles of Prefiguration, Direct Action, Solidarity, Accountability, Mutual Aid and Decentralisation The word “Anarchy” takes its origin in the Greek word anarkhia meaning “without ruler ”

 ANARCHISM Definition Meaning - Merriam-Webster The meaning of ANARCHISM is a political theory holding all forms of governmental authority to be unnecessary and undesirable and advocating a society based on voluntary cooperation and free association of individuals and groups